Gorilla Trekking, the Big 5, and Conservation on the best Rwanda safari

 No wildlife encounter on earth can compare to standing a few meters from a group of mountain gorillas going about their daily lives in the wild – in fact, it’s such a magical experience that we’ve built two opportunities to observe these magnificent creatures into the best Rwanda safari itinerary.

-Not only that, but we’ve included a stop at Akagera National Park, one of Africa’s greatest conservation success stories and home to the Big 5.
+Not only will you visit the gorillas in Volcanoes National Park, but we’ve included a stop at Akagera National Park, one of Africa’s greatest conservation success stories and home to the Big 5 as well as Nyungwe National Park, one of the oldest rainforests in Africa and considered the lungs of Rwanda for its clean air and carbon sequestration.
 Round off your stay with some time in vibrant Kigali, where you’ll discover first-hand the incredible progress the country has made despite its turbulent past.

 Highlights of the best Rwanda safari

-- This 8-day fly-in best Rwanda safari starts with an overnight stay at Heaven Retreat in Kigali
+- This 11-day fly-in best Rwanda safari starts with an overnight stay at Heaven Retreat in Kigali

 - Drive to Magashi Camp in Akagera National Park, home to one of Africa’s highest hippo densities as well as the Big 5.
 Enjoy day and night game drives, boating, and catch-and-release fishing.
 Your stay contributes towards the park becoming economically self-sufficient

 - Take a scenic helicopter flight to Bisate Lodge, just outside Volcanoes National Park.
 The lodge funds a number of local conservation and community projects, and you can visit Bisate village, where most of the staff are from, or spend the afternoon hiking in nearby hills

 - Your gorilla trek starts early the next morning.
 Under the supervision of park rangers, you’ll be guided to a troop of gorillas.
 Once sighted, you’ll have the opportunity to spend an hour observing these fascinating primates up close